 - Who Shouldn’t Use the Birth Control Patch?

 - Comparing Advantages

-- Does Birth Control Patch Protect Against Sexually Transmitted Diseases (STD)?
+- Does Birth Control Patch Protect Against Sexually Transmitted Diseases (STDs)?

-- What if I Decided to Get Pregnant?
+- What If I Decide to Get Pregnant?
 What Should I Do?

 Birth control methods have evolved over the ages to increase in effectiveness and convenience.
 The birth control patch is yet another kind of birth control method that can prevent unwanted pregnancy.

 What is a Birth Control Patch?